joemoose/dungeoneers.d20/docs/play.md

 ## Luck

-You can decrease (burn) your LUCK attribute score to change the results of dice rolls.
-Remove one point of LUCK for each point you want to add or remove from the results of any dice roll.
+You can expend LUCK during play to change outcomes.
+Decrease (burn) your LUCK attribute score by one point to re-roll any dice roll, except for critical failures—critical failures are always failures.
 Your LUCK score can’t be decreased to less than zero.

-Be warned: running out of LUCK (the score becoming zero) will cause your dice rolls to have a disadvantage and possibly other woeful effects, per the GM.
+Be warned: if you run out of LUCK (the score becomes zero), all your attribute checks suffer a disadvantage.

 The LUCK attribute applies only to player characters, not hirelings, monsters, or other non-player characters controlled by the GM.

-!!! note

-		- If burning your LUCK changes the results of an attribute check to the score required for a critical success or failure, the roll *does not* become a critical result.
-Critical successes and failures occur only on natural dice rolls—before applying any LUCK modifiers.
-		- The same holds for critical damage.
-If burning your LUCK changes the damage to a weapon's maximum, the attack *is not* considered a critical hit.
-Critical hits occur only on natural rolls of a weapon's maximum damage.

 !!! tip